-UN chief: New virus outbreak is ‘a very dangerous situation’
+AP Interview: UN chief says new virus poses ‘enormous’ risks

 Speaking in an interview with The Associated Press, Antonio Guterres said that “the risks are enormous and we need to be prepared worldwide for that.”

-Guterres said a spread of the virus to countries with “less capacity in their health service” would require a great deal of international solidarity.
+Guterres said his greatest worry was a spread of the virus to areas with “less capacity in their health service,” particularly some African countries.
+The World Health Organization is looking into how to help handle such a development, he added.

 Egypt recently reported its first case of the virus, raising fears of its spread to the African continent.